labgem/microscope-user-doc/docs/content/metabolism/antismash.rst

 What are secondary metabolites?
 -------------------------------

-Secondary metabolism (also called specialized metabolism) is a term for pathways and small molecule products of metabolism that are not absolutely required for the survival of the organism.
+Secondary metabolism (also called specialized metabolism) refers to pathways and small molecule products of metabolism that are not absolutely required for the survival of the organism.
 Secondary metabolites are produced by many microbes, plants, fungi and animals.
 Bacterial secondary metabolites are an important source of antimicrobial and cytostatic drugs.
 These molecules are often synthesized in a stepwise fashion by multimodular megaenzymes that are encoded in clusters of genes encoding enzymes for precursor supply and modification.